reza-salmani/bootstrap-jalali-datepicker-master/README.md

-# Bootstrap Datepicker v1.0 #
+# Bootstrap Datepicker v1.1 #

 A jQuery UI Datepicker widget with Twitter Bootstrap theme.
 It's based on jQuery UI 1.9.1 and Twitter Bootstrap 2.1.1.

-this is an update for Rahman Mousavian for fixing persian leap-year like 1403 & 1408. use this with confidence 😉
+This is an Update for Rahman Mousavian's bootstrap-jalali-datepicker for fixing persian leap-year like 1403 & 1408. use this with confidence 😉

 ## Usage ##